Unlicensed Services or Treatments not Compensable Under Michigan's No-Fault Act

 One way for insurers to do this is to request a copy of the provider’s operating license, which many providers already submit as a standard practice.
 Another way is to search for the provider’s name or identification number in LARA’s online system.

 LARA offers a “Search for a business entity” page where one can verify whether an entity is incorporated or registered to do business in Michigan.
 The search results will show a list of potential matches that includes addresses and the business entity identification number in the state.
-The corporations search page is available by clicking here.

 However, to verify an entity’s professional license status as a medical provider or wholesale distributor, one must visit a different search page and use the entity’s name or trade name to run a search.
 The search page for licensees is available by clicking here.